finos/rune-dsl/documentation/documentation.rst

 * a plain-text description (optional)
 * a logic expression that applies to the the type's attributes

+**The Rosetta DSL offers a restricted set of language features designed to be unambiguous and understandable** by domain experts who are not software engineers, while minimising unintentional behaviour.
+The Rosetta DSL is not a *Turing-complete* language: it does not support looping constructs that can fail (e.g. the loop never ends), nor does it natively support concurrency or I/O operations.
 The language features that are available in the Rosetta DSL to express validation conditions emulate the basic boolean logic available in usual programming languages:

 * conditional statements: ``if``, ``then``, ``else``
 * boolean statements: ``and``, ``or``